oluwatoyinn/oluwatoyinn/README.md

 ------------------------------
 <br/>

 I am a Frontend Developer with hands-on experience with identifying web-based user interactions along with designing and implementing highly–responsive user interfaces.
 Proficient in translating designs and wireframes into high-quality code and writing application interface code using JavaScript and React Js workflows.
-Skilled in Web Design (Frontend Design) - React js and its libraries, Redux, Node Js, Next Js, HTML5, CSS3, JavaScript, Material-UI, MySql, Laravel Restful API, Bootstrap, WORDPRESS, etc. <br/>
+Skilled in Web Design (Frontend Design) - React js and its libraries, Redux, Node Js, Next Js, React-Query, HTML5, CSS3, JavaScript, Typescript, Material-UI, MySql, Laravel Restful API, Bootstrap, etc. <br/>
 Adept at monitoring and maintaining frontend performance, troubleshooting and debugging. :muscle:

 **Need help with a project?
 You can mail me on ovajayi@gmail.com **